DCRT-LUMC/exoncheck_Jan2023/README.rst

   export FLASK_APP=flaskr
   export FLASK_ENV=development

-  # Create the database (only do this the first time)
+  # Create the database (only do this the first time, or create a backup first)
+  cp instance/flaskr.sqlite{,.backup}
   flask init-db

   # Start the tool